00:00 We write tests to show us when there are problems with our code, but what if there are intermittent

 59:18 So even if you don't use the two text editors that you mentioned, you can still get all of the code actions and fixes.

-59:30 Okay, one more really quick, because I think this is a good suggestion.
+59:30 One more really quick, because I think this is a good suggestion.

 01:00:25 And then I might get a kind of non-determinant process just because of the way that various text fixtures are applied or the order in which they're applied.

-01:00:36 The other Pytest plugin that might be interesting is pytest xdist or running these distributed.
+01:00:36 The other plugin that might be interesting is pytest Xdist or running these distributed.

-01:00:45 Running your tests in parallel can be obviously a great way to expose concurrency related flakiness because as you said before, when you're writing the test, you might be writing it under the assumption that you're the only one accessing certain resources or running it at a certain time.
+01:00:51 Because as you said before, when you're writing the test, you might be writing it under the assumption that you're the only one accessing certain resources or running at a certain time.

-01:01:41 - Yeah, this is something I should probably be running more of as well, like why not?
+01:01:41 This is something I should probably be running more of as well.

 01:01:45 I have 10 cores on this computer.

-01:02:08 All right, guys, I think we're gonna have to leave it there for the time we got, but excellent stuff.
+01:02:08 I think we're going to have to leave it there for the time we got.

 01:02:33 So I think what we would like to do, both as researchers and developers, is allow people who write pytest test suites to be more productive and to write better tests that are less flaky.